 e.g. He was arrested for DUI.

-e.g. Yup, James is full of the liquid courage so hopefully, he’ll get laid or else he’ll end up bashing someone’s face in.
+e.g. Yup, James is full of the liquid courage so hopefully, he will not get into a fight.

 |social drinker||(n) a practice of only drinking when out with friends, but usually not when alone.